 Efforts to Combat Discrimination against Women and End All Forms of Discrimination and Violence against Women, Including Domestic Violence

 The Ministry of Gender, Children and Social Protection launched the Orange Support Centre and the Boame Mobile app in 2020 to facilitate quick response and referrals to appropriate institutions for redress.
 A multi-disciplinary team of experts is available to provide a range of services to victims and survivors.
-The Orange Support Centre has recorded 20,953 as the total number of calls received.
+The Orange Support Centre has recorded 20953 as the total number of calls received.
 Out of these calls, a total of 536 cases of domestic violence were reported and 236 were successfully resolved.

 Children